deviodigital/delivery-times-for-woocommerce/README.txt

 == Changelog ==

+= 1.6.1 =
+*   Updated admin settings class to load on `init` for translations to take effect in `admin/dtwc-admin-settings.php`
+*   General code cleanup throughout multiple files

 = 1.6 =
 *   Added new Spanish translation in `languages/delivery-times-for-woocommerce-es_ES.pot`
 *   Added new French translation in `languages/delivery-times-for-woocommerce-fr_FR.pot`